4GeeksAcademy/python-beginner-programming-exercises/README.md

   </tr>
 </table>

+This particular series are for Python beginners.
+You will learn:

+1. the `print` function,

+2. data-types,

+3. lists and tuples,

-This particular series are for Python beginners: Start learning python from the `print` function, data-types, lists and touples, functions and dictionaries.
-The entire tutorial is 👆 interactive, ✅ auto-graded and with. 📹 video tutorials.
+4. functions and dictionaries.

+ The entire tutorial is 👆 interactive, ✅ auto-graded and with 📹 video tutorials.

 <h3>📚 Table of contents:</h3>
 <table>